Skip to Content

 “I think that it started about 10 years ago as the communications program at Central Office started to revamp,” she said.
 “ACPS does its best to protect what’s going on and keep everything very insular … It’s a system that prefers silence and compliance.”

-Other teachers think the abnormally large school population — with over 4,500 students across all campuses last year — results in staff feeling isolated by the bureaucracy.
+Other teachers said the abnormally large school population — with over 4,500 students across all campuses last year — results in staff feeling isolated by the bureaucracy.

 “The school is so big that it’s hard to feel like you can go to someone in administration to talk to them,” said teacher Monica Jackson*.
 “They’re busy and I understand that, but it makes it difficult to feel comfortable going to someone that you don’t know more personally.
 I don’t necessarily think it’s fear.”